chinglee-iot/FreeRTOS-Kernel/MISRA.md

 - MISRA C:2012 Rule 8.3: All declarations of an object or functionn shall use the same names and type qualifiers.
         It's a false alarm that portCHECK_IF_IN_ISR() is only declared in portmacro.h.

+#### Rule 8.4

+_Ref 8.4.1_

+- MISRA C:2012 Rule 8.4: A compatible declaration shall be visible when an object or function with external linkage is defined. vTaskEnterCriticalFromISR()/vTaskExitCriticalFromISR are used at some ports.

 #### Rule 17.3

 _Ref 17.3.1_